lingtalfi/SokoForm/README.md

 That's it fot the basics, but then, we can do extra things such as:

 - add notification message to the form
+- add the SokoFormErrorRemovalTool.js script to remove user errors as she/he fixes them

 At the end of this document, I will provide the complete and functional example.